© Lena Drapella/IFSC

 What Happened?

-In Boulder, it has been harder for Jakob, Adam and Alex to keep up with the youngsters who have grown up on the modern dynamic style.
-Jakob reached one Boulder semi-final this year, placing 17th.
-Adam has one silver medal and a 19th finish, while Alex made one semi-final, finishing 8th.
-Together they average over 30 years old.
+In Boulder, it has been harder for Schubert, Ondra and Megos to keep up with the youngsters who have grown up on the modern dynamic style.
+Schubert reached one Boulder semi-final this year, placing 17th.
+Ondra has one silver medal and a 19th finish, while Megos made one semi-final, finishing 8th.
+Together, they average over 30 years old.

-The rest of the finalists are part of the new generation of climbers with an average age of 18.5 years.
-Colin Duffy returned to form after a dominant semi-final topping the route.
+The rest of the finalists are part of the new generation of climbers, with an average age of 18.5.
+Colin Duffy returned to form after a dominant semi-final, topping the route.
 Sorato Anraku makes his second Lead final, aged 16, alongside Toby Roberts, 18, and Yufei Pan, 23.
-Shion Omata reached his first final in his second Lead World Cup aged 17.
+Shion Omata reached his first final in his second Lead World Cup, aged 17.

 The final route was designed to tire the athletes up to a blind jump to a large “fried egg” feature of stacked Cheeta fibreglass holds on the steep pink overhanging section in the middle of the wall, creating a horizontal roof feature.
 Only Omata would miss the jump, which did not trouble any other competitors, who made the most of the good hold to rest.

-All athletes except Yufei Pan would reach the “slabby headwall”.
-The competitors faced a complex sequence on small crimps and dual-texture slopers at the headwall.
-Alex Megos would reach the first red sloper after the crimps and appear pumped and confused about what to do next, falling off without the energy to progress further.
-Adam would reach the next hold above Alex but fall, moving to the one after.
-Jakob would get the furthest, reaching hold 2 holds from the top and falling off as his left hand dry-fired off the hold while reaching the penultimate hold.
+All athletes except Pan would reach the “slabby headwall”.
+The competitors faced a complex sequence of small crimps and dual-texture slopers at the headwall.
+Megos would reach the first red sloper after the crimps and appear pumped and confused about what to do next, falling off without the energy to progress further.
+Ondra would reach the next hold above Megos but fall, moving to the one after.
+Schubert would get the furthest, reaching hold 2 holds from the top and falling off as his left hand dry-fired off the hold while reaching the penultimate hold.

 Although experience triumphed this time, the young guns are coming.
-Jakob said in his post-competition interview.
+Schubert said in his post-competition interview.

 Analysis

-- Jakob Schubert, Adam Ondra and Alex Megos have featured on a podium 85 times between them, 53 for Schubert, 23 for Ondra and 9 for Megos.
+- Schubert, Ondra and Megos have been on a podium 85 times, 53 for Schubert, 23 for Ondra and 9 for Megos.

-- Jakob Schubert became the first male athlete to win twice in Villars after winning in 2018.
+- Schubert became the first male athlete to win twice in Villars after winning in 2018.

-- The large egg stacked holds are a stackable set made by Cheeta Holds called Sky-balls which allow setters to create a unique volume for their route.
+- The large egg-stacked holds are a stackable set made by Cheeta Holds called Sky-balls setters to create a unique volume for their route.

 Results